-When the entire vehicle is locked, the indicator lamp in the cap central locking button lights up.
+When the entire vehicle is locked, the indicator lamp in the $\boxed{(2)}$ central locking button lights up.

-- If the key has been removed or is in position 0 in the ignition lock, the indicator lamp in the c in central locking button remains lit for 5 seconds. - To lock/unlock the sliding doors and rear doors: press the lower section of the clip central locking button when the doors are closed.
+- If the key has been removed or is in position 0 in the ignition lock, the indicator lamp in the (a) central locking button remains lit for 5 seconds. - ► To lock/unlock the sliding doors and rear doors: press the lower section of the CIP central locking button when the doors are closed.